Berling History, Family Crest & Coats of Arms

 Early Origins of the Berling family

-feudal society of early European history.
+The surname Berling was first found in Nuremburg, where the name Berlin was closely identified in early mediaeval times with the feudal society of early European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

 Early History of the Berling family